 WIS Centres

 3.2(1).4 The Commission reviewed the progress in the identification of WIS centres noting that 363 centres have been registered.
-These include 223 National Centres (NCs), 125 (Data Collection and Production Centres (DCPCs) and 15 GISCs.
+These include 223 National Centres (NCs), 125 (Data Collection or Production Centres (DCPCs) and 15 GISCs.
 It noted that 14 of the 15 GISCs had now been successfully audited by CBS and are either operational or in the process of becoming operational.
 GISC Casablanca is scheduled to be audited before the end of 2014.
 The Commission noted for DCPCs and GISCs, only those centres that have demonstrated to CBS their compliance with the standards described in the Manual on the WMO Information System can be entered into the Manual as registered WIS centres.
 It noted that the current status of WIS centre identification and certification by CBS was available online for individual countries or graphically on the WMO Country Profile Database or on the WIS web pages.
 The Commission expressed its appreciation to those centres that have committed to contribute through WIS and encouraged those centres that have not yet done so, to complete the demonstration process so they can be recorded in WMO-No. 1060 - Manual on the WMO Information System.

 3.2(1).5 The Commission emphasized the importance of centres maintaining their compliance with the agreed standards and practices for ensuring the ongoing functionality of WIS.
 It stated that the review should occur at least once every eight years for all centres, with half interval reviews for GISCs.
 It thanked the experts in the Expert Team on WMO Information System Centres’ Task Team on WIS Centre Audit and Certification (ET-WISC/TT-CAC) for their efforts and support to centres in demonstrating their WIS functionality to CBS and highlighted that such expertise will continue to be needed in the certification of WIS compliance in new centres and for the periodic assessment of compliance in existing centres.